Wanna be a Climate Change Communicator?

 From my perspective, as a climate change communicator, may I suggest, if you care deeply about the future of your family, your children and their children, the holidays are an excellent opportunity to speak to your loved ones.

-Of course, you might ask, “How can we bring up such a divisive subject?”
+Yet, you ask, “How can we bring up such a divisive subject?”

 For those answers and more, look for more posts by the author.